Torella dei Lombardi

 Torella dei Lombardi is a town and comune in the province of Avellino, Campania, southern Italy.

 History

-The town was firstly mentioned in the 9th century as Turella.
+The town was first mentioned in the 9th century as Turella.
 In 1980, along with many other settlements in the province and the neighbouring areas, was heavily damaged during the Irpinia earthquake.

 Geography

 Torella is a hillside town located in the middle of Irpinia, close to the sources of the river Ofanto, 11 km west of Lioni and 41 east of Avellino.
 It borders with the municipalities of Castelfranci, Nusco, Paternopoli, Sant'Angelo dei Lombardi and Villamaina.